 The Reality: You're paying £16 to see a hall and a meadow.
 If you're on a tight budget, skip it and go to one of the free colleges (Worcester, St John's gardens).
 But if you can afford it, the Great Hall is genuinely impressive.

 Follow the Thames Path to Binsey.
-The Perch is a 17th-century country pub with a massive garden under ancient trees.
+The Perch (Binsey Lane, Binsey, OX2 0NG, 01865 243261) is a 17th-century country pub with a massive garden under ancient trees.
 In summer, it's sun-dappled and peaceful.

 What to Eat: The summer vegetable risotto (£15.50) is good.
 The grilled sea bass (£19.95) is better.
 But honestly?
 Get a ploughman's and a pint and sit in the garden.

-Getting Back: Either walk back (another 40 minutes) or call a taxi.
-There's no bus.
+Getting There: 40-minute walk from city centre via Port Meadow.
+Either walk back or call a taxi—there's no bus.

 Admission: £6.50 adults, £5 concessions